Congratulations on making a New Patient appointment at our clinic!

 KT Orthodontics prides itself on providing quality Orthodontic treatment in a relaxed and comfortable environment.
 We love what we do and are excited by the potential to help you and your children enjoy their smiles.

-If your child is under 10 years of age, it is likely you have been referred by the School Dental Therapist (SDT) for an assessment regarding space maintenance (due to the early loss or extraction of baby teeth) or interceptive treatment to prevent further complications or to correct simple problems.
+If your child is under 10 years of age, you may have been referred by the School Dental Therapist (SDT) for an assessment regarding space maintenance (due to the early loss or extraction of baby teeth) or interceptive treatment to prevent further complications or to correct simple problems.
 We may discuss any such treatment and associated costs at this time.
 A letter will be posted to follow-up on this discussion.
 We may be able to take a ‘mould’ to make a ‘plate’ or other space maintainer, and discuss any simple solutions at this appointment if you feel comfortable to progress.

 Follow-up or Records Appointment